armzilla/amazon-echo-ha-bridge/README.md

 application.smartthings.app.clientId={config your smart app cliendid}
 application.smartthings.app.clientSecret={config your smart app cliendSecret}

+NOTE: If you change these files in applciation.properties then you need to compile your own jar
+      which is done with command: mvn clean install Otherwise you can just place these values in the startEchoStBridge.sh which will override the application.properties

 To Install Smart App do the following
 1) Login to IDE https://graph.api.smartthings.com
 2) Select "My Smart Apps"